justbycris/Landing-Page/design.md

 - Headers font: Orbitron
   font-family: "Orbitron", sans-serif;
-- Body Copy: Lato
+- Body Copy: "Lato", sans-serif;
-- Accent: Righteous
+- Accent: "Righteous", sans-serif;

 **Note: Delete this note and update the table of contents based on what sections you keep.**